Skip to main content

 This is the process of co-regulation, when your warm, reassuring reactions help a baby to 'regulate' their own emotions.
 These reactions support your baby’s understanding, and help them express themselves and manage their emotions.
 If you pay close attention to the signals your child sends you and respond sensitively, you will help them learn how to regulate their own behaviour.

 It might sound complicated, but it is really just about being consistent in making your wee one feel cared for.
-For example, if your child is upset and you respond calmly and listen to them then it can help them feel better.
-By doing this, you are helping your baby to develop trust and feel safe.
+For example, if your child is upset and you respond calmly and listen to them, it can help them feel better.
+By doing this, you’re helping your baby develop trust and feel safe

 Back to top